helium/HIP/0026-HIP-Voting.md

 - There will be a need to educate people on how a hip works and how it could help them.

 - This should be able to added in to the blockchain pretty easily with the sidechain functionality.
-Also as it is a new token, it can only be used for a particular vote.
-You can't take token and vote for another HIP.

 # Success Metrics
 [success-metrics]: #success-metrics